-METALS-Nickel slips for second day as speculative flows reverse
+METALS-Aluminium slips for second day as speculative flows reverse

 * CHINESE IMPORTS: China’s exports and import growth eased in October in a sign the world’s second-largest economy is starting to cool after a strong first half.

-* NICKEL: Three month nickel on the London Metal Exchange fell 0.1 percent to $12,640 a tonne by 1536 GMT, adding to the 2.1 percent loss on Tuesday.
+* ALUMINIUM: Three-month aluminium on the London Metal Exchange shed 1.1 percent to close at $2,109 a tonne after dropping 1.8 percent on Tuesday.

+* NICKEL: Benchmark LME nickel rose 0.4 percent to end at $12,700 a tonne, recovering from a 2.1 percent loss on Tuesday.
 Nickel, which touched a two-year peak of $13,030 a tonne on Nov.
-1, has gained 25 percent this year.
+1, has gained 26 percent this year.

+Analysts cautioned, however, that nickel may still have more downside, as investor excitement about the prospects of more demand from electric vehicles was seen as premature while supplies from Indonesia were rising.

+“The majority of fundamental investors we spoke to (during LME Week), particularly from China, were neutral to bearish nickel at current price levels,” said Nicholas Snowdon, metals analyst at Standard Chartered in London.

 * INDONESIA: Indonesia’s Energy and Mineral Resources Ministry on Tuesday said it had issued export quota recommendations for 20.4 million tonnes of nickel ore.